rydmike/rydmike.github.io/colorscheme.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/CollageSize50.png?raw=true" alt="ColorScheme Intro"/>

+FlexColorScheme was born when I was trying to make pretty themes for the [Flexfold](flexfold) demo app and from some other real projects as well.
+I wanted a way to make it easier to make pretty color branded themes that also work well for web and desktop apps.
+I also wanted to fix some theming gaps in Flutter's default ColorScheme based themes that I found myself fixing in pretty much every app.
+I also wanted to make it easy to build and support interactive in app theming, which actually is pretty easy to do already with the basic SDK, but FlexColorScheme makes it even easier.

 **FlexColorScheme** is available on **pub.dev** as a [**Flutter package**](https://pub.dev/packages/flex_color_scheme).
-It is currently released as a pre-release development version, because documentation is still being improved and there are some pending API changes planned before the 1.0.0 release.

-### Web versions of the FlexColorScheme examples in the pub.dev package
+### Live Web Versions of the FlexColorScheme Examples

 The package documentation contains five different examples.
 They start with a really simple use case and increase in complexity with each example.
 The last example, number 5, has almost everything that you might have seen